CWolfs/ExtendedConversations/README.md

 Conditions control if a conversation Response Node (yellow node) appears or not.

 - `Evaluate Tag for Current System` - This allows you to check if the current star system has the tag specified.
 - `Evaluate BattleTech String` - This allows you to check against a commander, company or current system string statistic.
+Supports both string comparisons (equal to, not equal to) and date comparisons (less than, less than or equal to, greater than, greater than or equal to).
+All date operations use precision-based fuzzy matching - dates are compared at the precision of the less precise value (e.g., "3026" == "3026-01-20" is true at year precision, "3026" < "3027-06-15" is true at year precision).
+Date format can be yyyy (3026), yyyy-MM (3026-01), or yyyy-MM-dd (3026-01-20).
 - `Evaluate BattleTech Int` - This allows you to check against a commander, company or current system integer statistic.
 - `Evaluate BattleTech Float` - This allows you to check against a commander, company or current system float statistic.
 - `Evaluate Funds` - This allows you to check a fund amount against the company funds.
 - `Evaluate Timeline` - This allows you to flexibly check and test a date against the current timeline
+- `Evaluate Days Since Date` - This allows you to check if the number of days since a given date meets a certain criteria (e.g., less than, equal to, greater than X days).
+Date format can be yyyy (3026), yyyy-MM (3026-01), or yyyy-MM-dd (3026-01-20).

 ### Actions